marko-js/marko/README.md

 </html>
 ```

-:arrow_forward: To try out and experiment with this code please see the documentation and source code for the [widgets-bind-behavior](https://github.com/raptorjs/raptor-samples/tree/master/widgets-bind-behavior) sample app.
+To try out and experiment with this code please see the documentation and source code for the [widgets-bind-behavior](https://github.com/raptorjs/raptor-samples/tree/master/widgets-bind-behavior) sample app.

 ## Widget Config